amamov/deep-learning-MLP-VGG-ResNet/README.md

-# deep-learning-mnist-ANN-CNN
+# deep-learning-MLP-VGG-ResNet

-Understanding and implementing the basic concept of deep learning using mnist data set (CNN, ANN)
+Understanding and implementing the basic concept of deep learning